jcalderita/jcalderita/README.md

 ## 📚 EDUCATION

 ### APPLE CODING ACADEMY
+**Swift Refresh Workshop**
+*Spain | December 2024*
+> During this course, I updated my skills with the latest advancements introduced by Apple, gaining hands-on experience with cutting-edge technologies such as Swift 6, Swift Data, and Swift Testing.
+I delved into the use of macros to optimize development and mastered Swift’s strict concurrency model to ensure safe and efficient execution of asynchronous operations.
+This learning enhances my ability to design modern, scalable solutions aligned with best practices within the Apple ecosystem.

+### APPLE CODING ACADEMY
 **Vision Developer Program**
 *Spain | July 2024*
 > During the course, I gained advanced knowledge in developing applications for 3D and spatial environments with Apple Vision Pro.
 I learned to integrate immersive technologies, design interactive experiences, and work exclusively with Apple’s native tools, avoiding reliance on third-party libraries.